mysteryson34/aeson/README.md

 *WE ALL HAVE OUR QUIRKS & PREFERENCES*

 In most situations where I use a Raspberry Pi, I am most-typically doing so headless-ly and via SSH/SFTP.
-I was influenced by Raspbian (lite) and - while installing Debian on my **old** MacBook - I decided not to include any preconfigurd desktop environments out-of-the-box, and to match Raspbian lite with my own amd64 rendition of Debian...lite?
+I was influenced by Raspbian (lite) and - while installing Debian on my **old** MacBook - I decided not to include any preconfigured desktop environments out-of-the-box, and to match Raspbian lite with my own amd64 rendition of Debian...lite?
 Below are some of the packages that I seem to need (?), as well as some of the procedures/pains that I went through on each platform.

 I have some hardware that doesn't have immediate support on the RPi.
 I often use the Edimax EW-7822ULC/UTC adapter and it is handy for networked machines because it can operate on the 5GHz band.
 As you will later see, there are many combinations of uses/misuses for miscellaneous hardware attachments and the RPi.
 Fortunately, in this case, a fix was made available from Edimax (https://edimax.freshdesk.com/support/solutions/articles/14000062079-how-to-install-ew-7822ulc-adapter-on-raspberry-pi).